 Homelessness 101 is a series of trainings covering essential material needed for working in homelessness and housing and is best suited for staff who are newer to the field or for staff looking for refreshers on best practices.
-Currently, the six modules included are: Housing First, History of Homelessness, Motivational Interviewing, Boundaries & Ethics, Self-Care/Secondary Trauma and Trauma Informed Practice.
+Currently, the six modules included are: Housing First, History of Homelessness, Client Engagement, Boundaries & Ethics, Ending Homelessness and Trauma Informed Practice.
 We believe that these six trainings cover content that every person in the field should have a basic understanding of as we work towards the goal of preventing and ending homelessness.

 Homelessness 101 will be offered every quarter in the Metro area using 3 models.

 MODEL 1: 2 consecutive days of training (3 modules per day) This model requires attendance at both days.
 This training will take place in the 2nd and 4th quarters of the year.

 MODEL 2: 3 – 1/2 days (1 – 1/2 day per month) This model does not require attendance at all 3 in 1 quarter.
 This training will take place in the 1st quarter of the year.